Aidar5/nattoeng/docs/source/book/03_start/1_ipython.rst

     In [9]: print('one', 'two', 'three')
     one two three

 By default, at the end of each expression passed to print(), there will be a line feed.
-If it is necessary that after the output of each expression there would be no line feed, an additional end argument should be specified as the last expression in print().
+If it is necessary that after the output of each expression there would be no line feed, an additional "end" argument should be specified as the last expression in print().

 .. seealso:: Additional parameters of print function :ref:`print`